 But all that’s only scratching the surface of Maltese food.
 On the whole, the country’s cooking leans towards the rustic, with dishes like soppa tal-armla (widow’s soup), minestra (minestrone) and other popular peasant-style recipes.
 And only a fool would willingly give Maltese dessert a miss: kannoli are the local version of the Italian ricotta-based treat, while a plate of sticky treacle rings might warrant skipping the starters.

 Despite this emphasis on rustic cuisine, Malta is also home to a number of fine dining restaurants.
 Tarragon puts a modern spin on traditional plates, and Ta’Frenc, located in a converted farmhouse, serves homemade ravjul and bread alongside more Michelin worthy culinary masterpieces.
-The Villa Corinthia at the Corinthia Palace Hotel, meanwhile, sources superbly fresh local ingredients for dishes such as risotto with prawns or rabbit and papardelle with broad beans.
+The Villa Corinthia at the Corinthia Palace, meanwhile, sources superbly fresh local ingredients for dishes such as risotto with prawns or rabbit and papardelle with broad beans.

 Our only advice for first-time travellers to Malta?
 Be sure to pack a substantial appetite.